-IV.
-Constitutionalism in Monetary Policy
+4. Constitutionalism in Monetary Policy

-There are four characteristics that we associate with constitutional laws.
-First, they are laws that restrict the government's use of authority.
+There are four characteristics that we associate with constitutional laws.4 First, they are laws that restrict the government's use of authority.
 Second, they set out the basic processes of policymaking, that is, they are laws about how collective choices should be made.
 Third, constitutions often treat issues that are more fundamental than others, such as basic rights or liberties.
-Fourth, constitutional laws have more stringent amendment procedures than other laws, this characteristic reflecting in part the previous two characteristics, in that certain types of laws are meant to be more permanent.
-All four of these characteristics of constitutional laws are relevant for understanding institutional arrangements for monetary policy, but especially the last one.
-We consider the importance of the first, second, and fourth characteristics in this section, the third in the next section.
+Fourth, constitutional laws have more stringent amendment procedures than other laws, this characteristic reflecting in part the previous two characteristics, in that certain types of laws are meant to be more permanent.5 All four of these characteristics of constitutional laws are relevant for understanding institutional arrangements for monetary policy, but especially the last one.
+We consider the importance of three of these characteristics in this section, the fourth in the next section.

-&lt;sup>3 This discussion draws on Drazen (2000), especially chapters 3 and 5.
+4 This discussion draws on Drazen (forthcoming), especially chapters 3 and 5.
 Insightful discussions of constitutions that are accessible without a background in legal or political theory are Elster (1995) and the collection of essays in Elster and Slagstad (1988), especially the introductory essay.